New-Bamboo/Hermes/README.md

 - Mouse and window integration, allowing selections within tmux panes, not across them.
 - Vim packages that provide git integration, command- and block-completion, fuzzy file search and ease of testing.

+Documentation is a work in progress, will be extended throughout time.

 ## Installation

 ### Prerequisites